Can I go to work if my child has chickenpox?

 “During the first few days of infection, new spots can appear all over the body.
 However, these should dry up after around five to 10 days.
 Scabs will form and eventually fall off.
 You may notice new spots appearing as older ones are healing.
 This is normal and nothing to worry about, as it can take around two weeks for all spots to dry up.

-Shah also suggests checking in with your GP if you are pregnant and your child gets chickenpox, but you’ve never had it before.
+Dr Shah also suggests checking in with your GP if you are pregnant and your child gets chickenpox, but you have never had it before.

 How do you treat chickenpox?